-- 1.3.1 The purpose of the SA is to identify likely effects of the any plan on achieving sustainability development, including environmental effects.
+- 1.3.1 The purpose of the SA is to identify likely effects of any plan on achieving sustainable development, including environmental effects.
 The SA also makes recommendations on how the policies of the SCAAP could be used to help mitigate potential adverse effects of development, as well as identifying ways that beneficial effects could be delivered. - 1.3.2 As well as helping make a better plan there is a legislative requirement for SA.
-The statutory requirement for SA is from the Planning and Compulsory Purchase Act 2004 as well as required through national planning policy for England.
-There is also the parallel requirement from European law to complete a 'Strategic Environmental Assessment' (SEA) and in keeping with national planning guidance, these two processes are carried out together in a combined assessment, commonly referred to as simply SA. - 1.3.3 The SA should consider the following questions: - Could these effects be of special significance? - Are there ways of reducing or mitigating adverse effects? - Can any beneficial effects be further enhanced by positive planning?
+The statutory requirement for SA is from the Planning and Compulsory Purchase Act 2004 as well as required through the government National Planning Policy document, 2012.
+There is also the parallel requirement from European law to complete a 'Strategic Environmental Assessment' (SEA) and in keeping with national planning guidance, these two processes are carried out together in a combined assessment, commonly referred to as simply SA. - 1.3.3 The SA should consider the following questions: - What are the likely significant effects of the SCAAP? - Are there ways of reducing or mitigating adverse effects? - Can any beneficial effects be further enhanced by positive planning?